isabellekosteniuk/service-catalogue/README.txt

-This is the README file for the DND/CAF Ombudsman service request app.
+This is the README file for https://github.com/isabellekosteniuk/service-catalogue.
 This document contains instructions on modifying the services available through the site.

 Adding Service